The Erosion Intensifies

 The Markets

-Apart from the Indian SENSEX, every other market indices under discussion here has seen some growth in the last six month.
+Apart from the Indian SENSEX, every other market index under discussion here has seen some growth in the last six months.

 Rating the above in a decreasing order of performance over the last six months: